 It also can’t be left out for your cat for longer than an hour or two, as it quickly goes off and attracts flies.
 Open cans should be stored in the fridge, but you might find you have to warm the food before feeding if your cat is particularly fussy.
 Un-homogenized wet cat foods (i.e. anything with distinct chunks) can allow cats to pick out their favorite bits, which means they aren’t necessarily getting a balanced diet.

-I’ve lost count of the number of owners that say their cat just licks off the gravy and they end up throwing the rest away, but these cats are missing out on vital nutrients.
+Many owners say that their cat just licks off the gravy and they end up throwing the rest away, but these cats are missing out on vital nutrients.
 Wet cat food also can’t be used with most enrichment feeders, such as treat balls and mazes, and since enrichment is thought to be extremely important for your cat’s mental health, they might be missing out.

 Wet cat food: The verdict